Top Retirement Healthcare Costs to Consider

 Healthcare is one of the largest expenses in retirement in America today, but diligent retirement planning can help you prepare so you can have financial peace of mind in your golden years.

 A couple who retired in 2017 can expect to spend an average of $275,000 for health care costs throughout retirement, according to recent data from Fidelity Investments.
-That figure is likely to increase in 2018 and continue to rise during the following years.
+That figure will only continue to rise as the years pass.
 Even though health care will remain expensive, there are certain measures you can take to reduce what you spend each year.

 Retirement Healthcare Cost Education